-2. ANALYSIS OF THE FINANCIAL STANDING AND AS-SETS
+3. ANALYSIS OF THE FINANCIAL STANDING AND AS-SETS

-2.1.
+3.1.
 Rules for preparing the annual consolidated financial statements

-The financial statements of Energa SA for the twelve-month period ended 31 December 2017 were prepared:
+The Consolidated Financial Statements of the Energa SA Group for the year ended 31 December 2017 were prepared:

-- in accordance with the International Financial Reporting Standards and IFRS approved by the European Union; - on the historical cost basis except for financial instruments measured at fair value through profit or loss and hedging derivatives; - unless stated otherwise, in millions of Polish zloty (PLN m); - under the assumption of Energa SA's being a going concern for the foreseeable future and there are no circumstances indicating a threat to the Company's continuing operations.
+- in accordance with the International Financial Reporting Standards which have been approved by the European Union, - on the historical cost basis except for financial instruments measured at fair value through profit or loss and hedging derivatives, - in PLN million ("PLN m"), - based on the assumption that the Group would continue as a going concern in the foreseeable future.
+As at the date of the financial statements there is no evidence indicating significant uncertainty as to the ability of the Group to continue its business activities as a going concern.